thewh1teagle/blink/README.md

 Scan your network faster than you can blink your eyes!

-Cross-platform and doesn't require admin privileges.
+Supports Windows/macOS/Linux and doesn't require admin privileges.

 # Build